anandapurva55/Anoniv-Chat/README.md

 This is an anonymous chat room where the identities of the sender and receiver are unknown.
 This application is coded for iOS using Swift language in Xcode.
 Cloud Firestore, a database is used to save and retrieve the messages.
-Cloud Firestore is a database from Firebase and Google Cloud platform that is integrated with the application using Cocoapods.
-User Authentication is done by the Firebase.
+Cloud Firestore is a database from Firebase and Google Cloud platform.
+Firebase is integrated with the application using Cocoapods.
+Firebase provides the functionality of User Authentication.
 IQKeyboardManager is incorporated using Swift Package Manager for handling the functionalities of the keyboard.

 Working of the app:-